Roasted Butternut Squash and Pomegranate Salad

 -

-Preheat the oven to 425 F and line a sturdy sheet pan with parchment for easy cleanup.
+Preheat your oven to 400°F and line a large rimmed baking sheet with parchment paper for easy cleanup.

 -